MileHacker Logo

 Local Customs & Politeness

-Greetings are considered paramount.
+Greetings are paramount.
 Embrace "Pole pole" (slowly, slowly).
 Show respect to elders with "Shikamoo."
 Be mindful of personal space.

 Impress Locals with Swahili